Yehor40in/canvas-animated-background/README.md

-Animated background made with  JavaScript and HTML5 canvas.
+Animated background made with JavaScript and should be applied to HTML5 canvas.
-Can be used as cool animated effect for web-pages
+Can be used as cool animated effect for web-pages.